hari-basnet/portfolio-with-React/README.md

-# Simple react app for the portfolor
+# Simple react app for the portfolio